hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.

+* `init_container` - (Optional) The definition of an init container that is part of the group as documented in the `init_container` block below.
+Changing this forces a new resource to be created.

 * `container` - (Required) The definition of a container that is part of the group as documented in the `container` block below.
 Changing this forces a new resource to be created.

 * `os_type` - (Required) The OS for the container group.
 Allowed values are `Linux` and `Windows`.
 Changing this forces a new resource to be created.